 The scheme is not intended as a recruitment path for entry into the regular Police Force or the Special Constabulary.

-The scheme is intrinsically linked to the Duke of Edinburgh’s Award (D of E) programme.
+West Yorkshire Police’s Volunteer Police Cadets scheme follows a structured two-year programme, which is linked to the Duke of Edinburgh’s Award (D of E).

 In September 2019, the Force will have 16 cadet units across its geographical area.
 Each unit has its own team of staff and volunteer cadet leaders, who assist with the day-to-day running of the unit.